 I recently gave my deposition about the accident and the case should go in front of an arbitrator soon.
 Being sued was both a surprise and a wakeup call.
 Spending time reviewing insurance policies and contemplating litigation isn’t the way I like to spend my time.
 But knowing I’ve done what I can to protect my financial future helps me sleep better at night.

 Kristine Hayes is a departmental manager at a small, liberal arts college in Portland, Ore.
-Her previous blogs include College, Then and Now, Growing Up (Part I) and To Buy or Not to Buy.
+Her previous articles include Then and Now, Growing Up (I) and To Buy or Not.

 Do you enjoy HumbleDollar?
 Please support our work with a donation.
 Want to receive daily email alerts about new articles?
 Click here.
 How about getting our twice-weekly newsletter?
 Sign up now.